The Albright-Knox is committed to creating and fostering a universal environment of accessibility for visitors of all ages.

 For Visitors Who Are Blind or Partially Sighted

-Large print museum maps and large print exhibition materials are available with museum admission.
+Large-print museum maps and large print exhibition materials are available with museum admission.
+Large-print exhibition labels are currently available for all special exhibitions.
 Please inquire at the Admissions Desk.

 For Visitors Who Do Not Speak English

 General information about the museum is available on our website in Chinese (中文), French (Français), German (Deutsch), Italian (Italiano), Japanese (日本語), and Spanish (Español).
 This information is also available in the museum at the Admissions Desk.